Skip to main content

 What types of references does the Peace Corps require?

 Peace Corps expects three references to be submitted in your application.
-We prefer that at least one reference is a current or former work or volunteer supervisor.
-References can include mentors or professor/academic counselors, co-workers, or close friends.
+At least one reference must be professional, preferably a current or former work or volunteer supervisor.
+If you do not have an available current or former work or volunteer supervisor, you may provide a reference that can speak to your professional experience (for example, a former or current co-worker or an advisor for club leadership, internship, research, or teaching assistant activities).
+The other two references can include mentors, professors, academic counselors, other supervisors, co-workers, or close friends.
 If a close friend is listed as a reference, this person should know you well and for an extended amount of time.
+Only one of the three references should be in the “close friend” category.
 A family member cannot be listed as a reference, regardless of the relation.

 All references will be asked to complete a brief online form.
 Be sure references identify their “reference type,” as each reference receives a unique form according to their type.
 Note that the supervisory reference should leave a brief narrative in the space provided after their overall rating.